GoogleChrome/developer.chrome.com/site/en/blog/issues-tab/index.md

 ---
-title: 'How we built the Chrome DevTools Issues tab'
+title: "How we built the Chrome DevTools Issues tab"
 description: >
   How we built the Chrome DevTools Issues tab to improve developer experience on issues discovery and solution.
-layout: 'layouts/blog-post.njk'
+layout: "layouts/blog-post.njk"
 authors:
   - janscheffler
   - sigurds